ironchestgames/firstvet-tech-assignment/README.md

 - add notifications for when new surveys are available
 - add dark theme (there's some half-baked code in `components/Theme/internals/ThemeProvider.tsx`)
 - add some nice custom app icon and splash screen
+- add animations and gestures to the bottom sheet

 ### Technical improvements